 If you’re not a groom, what follows are some more targeted tips on what to wear to a summer wedding.

 As a rule, you should complement the groom.
 Wear an ensemble of similar formality and color, but not exactly the same thing that the groom is wearing.
-An exception to this would be if you’re all wearing tuxedos, or morning coats, in which case it’s perfectly appropriate to dress identically.
+An exception to this would be if you’re all wearing tuxedos or morning coats, in which case it’s expected to dress identically.